 What Is a Management Style?

-Simply put, a management style encompasses the way team leaders, managers and executives interact with their teams and departments while setting goals, making decisions and delegating the work.
+A management style encompasses the way team leaders, managers and executives interact with their teams and departments while setting goals, making decisions and delegating the work.
+And it’s not a one-size-fits-all situation.

 Autocratic

-An autocratic management style, at first blush, may initially initiate a response of “no way” from managers, but under some circumstances, it may be the right management style to use, said Jennifer Mueller, associate professor of management at the University of San Diego.
+An autocratic management style — also known as an authoritarian management style — may be the right management style to use in certain circumstances, said Jennifer Mueller, associate professor of management at the University of San Diego.

 Authoritative

-Although an authoritative management style can save time in executing tasks since no discussion is entertained in making decisions, over the long haul it may hurt your ability to grow the company.
+With an authoritative style, managers may not seek feedback very often, and they tend to make the final decisions on all matters.
+Although an authoritative management style can save time in executing tasks — since no discussion is entertained in making decisions — over the long haul, it may hurt the manager’s ability to grow the company.

 “An authority management style doesn’t work if you want to scale the organization because people won’t be happy when you do that and you will end up losing top talent,” Philippe Clavel, senior director of engineering at Roblox, told Built In.